To A Man Hesitant On Attending College

 And, perhaps most importantly, allow for your mind to reset and find stillness despite the flashing lights, noisy notifications, and pestering disturbances of our modern world.
 Listen to it clearly, and feel it doubly so (this is critical, feeling often precedes thought).

-Within this human we call Matthew is a gentle, good soul who understands what it wants; to be heard.
+Within this human we call Matthew is a gentle, good soul who understands what it wants: to be heard.

-I end this letter in the name of whatever path you will pick, for I know that whatever choice you make is authentically yours, and that is enough.
+I know that whatever choice you make is authentically yours, and that is enough.

 From your friend,